我要吃瓜

 I welcome any applications within film and television studies, in particular those which use historical, archival or textual approaches.

+However, I am also happy to receive applications that don't necessarily fit with those topics.
+I have experience teaching, researching and writing on a range of topics, including adaptation, English literature, African literature, labour history, comic books, welfare and radio comedy.
 I have supervised PhDs in film theory and cultural theory, and undergraduate dissertations with a wide range of approaches across media, film, television, feminism, artists' exhibition practices, creative industries, and interdisciplinary work such as a Faculty prize-winning dissertation synergising media and psychology approaches to binge-watching.

 Outputs (41)